gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 1. **The CCM and LBC already discover subnets via tags** - this is the standard AWS Kubernetes pattern (same as EKS).
 The tags `kubernetes.io/role/internal-elb=1` and `kubernetes.io/role/elb=1` are the authoritative mechanism.

-2. **Gardener itself never uses internal/public subnet IDs** - analysis of the codebase shows:
-   - `PurposeInternal` is a dead constant: never produced, never consumed
-   - `PurposePublic` is consumed only for the CCM config's `SubnetID` field (a fallback identity, not for LB placement) - and we can use the workers subnet for that instead
+2. **Gardener itself never uses internal/public subnet IDs at runtime** - `PurposePublic` is consumed only for the CCM config's `SubnetID` field (a fallback identity, not for LB placement) - and we can use the workers subnet for that instead.

 3. **Users must tag subnets anyway** - even if we accepted subnet IDs, the CCM/LBC would still require the tags.
 Accepting IDs would create a false sense that tagging isn't needed.